Thermodynamic Limits of Physical Intelligence: Thermodynamic Epiplexity: Learning Bits per Joule

 which measures how many bits about $Z$ are newly encoded in $W^{\mathrm{post}}$ beyond what was already present in $W^{\mathrm{pre}}$.
 This quantity is inherently observer-dependent through $(W,Z)$ and the budget $B$: a more capable learner (larger $B$, richer inductive bias) can encode more information about $Z$.

-\paragraph{$\varepsilon$-coarse-grained epiplexity.} If $W$ or $Z$ are continuous, we define a coarse-grained version by applying a fixed quantizer $Q_\varepsilon(\cdot)$ (or, equivalently, an explicit observation-noise model of scale $\varepsilon$) and computing mutual information on the resulting discrete variables:
+\paragraph{$\varepsilon$-coarse-grained epiplexity.} If $W$ or $Z$ are continuous, we define a coarse-grained version by applying a fixed quantizer $Q_\varepsilon(\cdot)$ (or an observation-noise model of scale $\varepsilon$) and computing mutual information on the resulting discrete variables:

 Unless stated otherwise, we use $\Delta \mathcal{I}$ as shorthand for the appropriate (possibly coarse-grained) acquired-epiplexity quantity.

 This definition targets information about the environment instance rather than raw dataset length or redundancy.